Reviews You Can Rely On

 Our Analysis and Test Results

-Normally we prefer natural fabrics for their superior wicking ability, comfort, and warmth.
+Normally, we prefer natural fabrics for their superior wicking ability, comfort, and warmth.
 However, the wizardry that has produced these synthetic socks left us impressed.
 The Injinji Liner Crew is made from 75% CoolMax fabric, a polyester specifically designed to wick away moisture and enhance breathability.
-This combines with 21% EcoMade nylon, a stretchy fabric produced from 97% recycled material.
-The other 4% is Lycra, adding to the stretchy, foot-hugging capabilities of this liner sock.
+This is combined with 21% EcoMade nylon, a stretchy fabric produced from 97% recycled material.
+The other 4% is Lycra, adding to this liner sock's stretchy, foot-hugging capabilities.

 Performance Comparison